 - Company type,

-The "live" status indicates whether or not the company is currently operational.
+You should look out for the “live” status that indicates whether or not the company is currently operational.

 Annual Returns (AR)